 According to Richard Allen’s Star-Names and their Lore and Meanings, the first written record of individual stars in these clusters were from Chinese annals in 2,357 BC, being star, Alcyone, then only 3° from the then vernal equinox.
 (11) The next identified record was around 325 BC, Aristotle (384 BC-322 BC) in his four-volume De Caelo (Of the Heavens.) reported the open cluster M41/ NGC 2287 as “a cloudy spot”.
 C.E.
 Barns was the has claimed this as “…possibly the faintest object recorded in classical antiquity.”
 M41 is likely the very first recording of a deep-sky object.

-Claudius Ptolemy (c.90 AD-168 AD) in c.138 AD found the next bright open cluster being M7 (NGC 6475) in the tail of Scorpius, who also noted in the ‘Almagest’ “…a lucid spot”.
+Claudius Ptolemy (c.90 AD-168 AD) in c.138 AD found the next bright open cluster being M7 (NGC 6475) in the tail of Scorpius, who also noted in his ‘Almagest’ “…a lucid spot”.
 Another group is the Coma Berenices Star Cluster (12) (Mel 111) surrounding the star 15 Coma Berenices.
 Another three clusters ‘nebulosities’ are listed by Ptolemy — though it seems possibly that they were really discovered by the acknowledged ‘Father of Astronomy’ Hipparchus. (fl.160 BC to 125 BC)

 Brightest of the unresolved naked-eye clusters is known as the Praesepe or The Beehive, later catalogued it as M44 / NGC 2632 by Messier, which Ptolemy described as; “Centre of the cloud-shaped convolutions in the breast [of Cancer] called Praesepe.”
 The second (and third) was the famous far northern ‘Double Cluster’ (NGC 869 and NGC 854) in Perseus.
 Here Ptolemy describes; “At the tip of the right hand [in Perseus] and it is misty.’”